 A few months or so ago art work by Caroline Day started appearing on my Facebook timeline.
 I started sharing it on the Facebook page for Born again Swindonian – an act that resulted in a lovely guest blog post from Caroline in which she explained all about the work of the Old Town Garden’s art work.

 So today it was a great pleasure to finally get to meet Caroline, up in the town gardens and to see some of her lovely works first-hand as part of the Old Town Garden’s Little Big festival and Swindon Open Studios art event.
 I like her work very much.
 Many of her prints have interesting juxtapositions of photographs of the band stand and even her children set against drawings of flowers.

 Plein Air artists

-The Barbizon school of France was of particular influence on the Realists, who focused their work on everyday subjects versus prominent figures.
+The Barbizon school of France was of particular influence on the Realists.
+They focused their work on everyday subjects versus prominent figures.
 These Realists inspired the Impressionists, whose style included visible brush strokes, ordinary subject matter, and an emphasis on light in its changing qualities.

-The popularity of painting en plein air increased in the 1870s with the introduction of paint in tubes, which replaced the task of grinding and mixing dry pigment powders with linseed oil.
+The popularity of painting en plein air increased in the 1870s with the introduction of paint in tubes.That replaced the task of grinding and mixing dry pigment powders with linseed oil.
 It was also during this period that the “Box Easle “, typically known as the French Box Easel, was invented.
-This development increased the ease and portability of art supplies, making treks into the forest and up the hillsides less intimidating and more appealing to those looking to paint new landscapes.”
+This development increased the ease and portability of art supplies.
+In turn that made treks into the forest and up the hillsides less intimidating and more appealing to those looking to paint new landscapes.”